 In the Discworld book Lords and Ladies, mention is made of the Carter family, who named their daughters after virtues and their sons after vices.
 They turned out to be non-indicative: Charity Carter grew up to be greedy and Prudence Carter wound up the mother of fourteen kids, while Anger Carter is known for being even-tempered and Bestiality Carter is known for being kind to animals.

-Dante's Divine Comedy, the old definition of "comedy" is being used, namely a story with a happy ending, since at the end of the story Dante visits Heaven and meets God.
+Dante's The Divine Comedy, the old definition of "comedy" is being used, namely a story with a happy ending, since at the end of the story Dante visits Heaven and meets God.
 The word "Divine" is a straight example, being a comment meaning inspired by God on the merit of the work.
 Dante originally just called it Comedy, and Boccaccio added the adjective.